 North Ayrshire Council does not generally consider woodland fringes, tree-lined avenues, or other forms of structure planting to be hedges and these will not generally be covered by the Act.

-The Act does not make it illegal to grow a hedge, nor is any prior consent or permission required to plant or grow a hedge.
+The Act does not make it illegal to grow a hedge.
+Prior consent, or permission, is not need to plant or grow a hedge.
 All types and species of hedge are covered by the Act.

 Does the Act cover issues like pine needles blocking drains, falling leaves and branches or root damage?